kb1907/AWS_Sagemaker/README.md

 11. [A/B testing, traffic shifting, and autoscaling](https://github.com/kb1907/Practical-Data-Science-Specialization/blob/main/Optimize%20ML%20Models%20and%20Deploy%20Human-in-the-Loop%20Pipelines/Week2/C3_W2_Assignment.ipynb)

 - In this project, I made an endpoint with multiple variants, splitting the traffic between them.
-- Then after testing and reviewing the endpoint performance metrics, I shifted the traffic to one variant and configure it to autoscale.
+- After testing and reviewing the endpoint performance metrics, I shifted the traffic to one variant and configure it to autoscale.

 12. [Data labeling and human-in-the-loop pipelines with Amazon Augmented AI (A2I)](https://github.com/kb1907/Practical-Data-Science-Specialization/blob/main/Optimize%20ML%20Models%20and%20Deploy%20Human-in-the-Loop%20Pipelines/Week3/C3_W3_Assignment.ipynb)